mlsmithjr/transcoder/README.md

       runtime: '<31'        	# 30 minutes or less runtime
       vcodec: '!hevc'	       	# NOT hevc encoded video

-  'small enough already':       # skip if <2.5g size and higher than 720p and between 30 and 64 minutes long.
+  'small enough already':       # skip if <2.5g size, between 720p and 1080p, and between 30 and 64 minutes long.
       profile: SKIP             # transcoding these will probably cause a noticeable quality loss so skip.
       rules:
         filesize_mb: '<2500'    # less than 2.5 gigabytes